ECF/ECF-Examples/README.md

 Examples Set contains:

-* `o.e.e.e.bot.habr` -- Jabber Bot for [Habrahabr](http://habrahabr.ru).
+* `o.e.e.e.bot.habr.xmpp` -- Jabber Bot for [Habrahabr](http://habrahabr.ru).
 You should change JABBER-ID and JABBER-PASSWORD in the `plugin.xml` on your own jabber id/password.

 * `o.e.e.e.bot.habr.oscar` -- ICQ Bot for [Habrahabr](http://habrahabr.ru).
 You should change ICQ-UIN and ICQ-PASSWORD in